thunder-red-star/APC/README.md

 # APC (soon™️)
+*Disclaimer: I don't support pay-to-win, but I absolutely hate the people who dupe/lag/destroy servers because they're supposedly pay-to-win.
+You have no legal nor moral right to destroy someone's server just because they have a pay-to-win system, and a lot of the time you end up destroying servers that aren't even part of the problem.
+If you don't like it, then don't play on it.
+Simple as that.*

 Are you a server owner looking for *some* respite from randoms who claim to "support the Anti-P2W" movement, but in reality are just looking to destroy your server (pay-to-win or not) for clout?
 Look no further!
-APC is a server-side plugin that allows you to block known alts of annoying players like zman1064 and eTurbo, or allow you to do basically anything to them in order to either drive them away or make them regret their actions.
+APC is a server-side plugin that allows you to block known alts of annoying players like **zman1064** and **eTurbo**, or allow you to do basically anything to them in order to either drive them away or make them regret their actions.

 ## Features